 Which Option is a Better Choice?

-Medicare supplement plans generally don’t change as frequently; all you can expect is minor rate changes every now and then.
-Another good thing about a Medicare supplement plan, is the fact that you can purchase additional plans to get all of the coverage that you need; for example, you can invest in a Medicare Part D plan to help pay for your medication, or you can opt for other additional coverage for hearing, vision, or dental.
+- Medicare Supplement plan coverage allows you to purchase additional plans to get all the coverage that you need.
+For example, you can invest in a Medicare Part D plan to help pay for your medication, and/or you can opt for other additional coverage for hearing, vision, or dental.
 Alternatively, you might find that Medicare Advantage is a more straightforward plan that covers everything under one policy.